Pseudicius squamatus: Description

 Pseudicius squamatus is a small spider with a slender flattened body.
-The male has a cephalothorax that is between 1.4 and 1.7 mm long and 1.0 and 1.2 mm wide.
-It has a flat oval, dark brown carapace with three narrow stripes of white hairs that run from the front to back.
-It has a black eye field with long brown bristles and a low clypeus with a covering of whie hairs.
-The chelicerae, labium and sternum are dark brown.
-The abdomen is between 1.2 and 1.8 mm long and 1.3 and 1.4 mm wide.
+The male has a forward section, or cephalothorax, that is between 1.4 and 1.7 mm long and 1.0 and 1.2 mm wide.
+It has a flat oval, dark brown carapace, the hard upper part of its cephalothorax, with three narrow stripes of white hairs that run from the front to back.
+It has a black eye field with long brown bristles and a low clypeus with a covering of white hairs.
+The underside of the cephalothorax, or sternum, is dark brown, as are its mouthparts, including its chelicerae and labium.

+The male's abdomen, situated behind its cephalothorax, is between 1.2 and 1.8 mm long and 1.3 and 1.4 mm wide.
 It is dark, brownish-grey and has a pattern of a streak down the middle which divides towards the rear into a series of chevrons, looking not dissimilar to the tributaries of a river delta.
 The sides are black and the underside grey marked with four lines of white dots.
-The spinnerets are dark grey.
-The legs are generally yellow apart from the brown forelegs, which are also stouter.
-The pedipalps are brown.
-The spider has a small flat tibial apophysis.
-It is most easily identified by the presence of black scales on the side of the cymbium near to the tip of the long whip-like embolus.
+Its spinnerets, used to spin webs, are dark grey.
+The spider's legs are generally yellow apart from the brown forelegs, which are also stouter than the others.

+The spider has distinctive copulatory organs.
+The spider is most easily identified by the presence of black scales on the side of the cymbium near to the tip of the long whip-like embolus that projects from the top of its palpal bulb.
+At the base of its cymbium are its pedipalps, sensory organs near its mouth, which are brown and end in a small palpal tibia.
+Its palpal tibia has a small flat spike, called a tibial apophysis.

 The female is similar in size to the male, with a carapace typically measuring 1.5 mm long and 1.1 mm wide and an abdomen that is typically 2.2 mm long and 1.4 mm wide.
 It is lighter in colour than the male and has a more distinguishable reddish tinge to the carapace.
 The carapace is also covered in whitish-grey hairs and there are brown bristles near the eyes.
 There is also more brown in the colour of the legs.
 Otherwise, it is very similar.
-The copulatory organs help to distinguish the species from others in the genus.
-The epigyne is a distinictive shape dominated by a large triangular depression.
-Internally, the seminal ducts are quite wide and loop round to bean-shaped spermathecae.
+Its copulatory organs help to distinguish the species from others in the genus.
+Its epigyne, the external visible part of its copulatory organs, is a distinictive shape dominated by a large triangular depression.
+Internally, the seminal ducts are quite wide and loop round to bean-shaped receptacles, or spermathecae.